 The fight against cancer is rapidly progressing with the accelerating pace of discoveries in the basic, translational, and clinical sciences.
 This is due in large part to the advent of new technologies, such as advanced live imaging techniques and liquid biopsies, and our increased understanding of the importance of harnessing the power of the immune system to develop new immunotherapies.
 However, understanding and combating the processes of cancer initiation, progression, and response to treatment require a multidisciplinary approach.
 The AACR Annual Meeting brings together cancer biologists, clinical oncologists, and population scientists with engineers, computational biologists, and physical scientists to develop quantitative approaches and ask new questions to develop better strategies for curing cancer.
 By bridging the gap between what physicians understand about cancer biology and the clinical applications, this meeting aids basic researchers, physicians, and clinician-scientists in obtaining, synthesizing, and integrating the most current molecular-based tests to aid in the diagnosis, treatment, and prevention of cancer.
 Further, facilitating the interface between physicians and scientists increases the contributions of laboratory research to drug development as well as patient care, transforms the design and conduct of clinical research protocols, and creates an avenue for the rapid translation of laboratory research findings from “bench-to-bedside” for the benefit of improving patient outcomes.
 This meeting also acts as a forum to discuss cancer health disparities and help ensure that all patients benefit from emerging breakthroughs in research and cancer treatment.

-Despite the tremendous progress in the field, cancer continues to be a global public health challenge, accounting for one in every six deaths that occur around the world.
-In the United States (U.S.) alone, it is predicted that 606,880 people will die from some form of cancer in 2019, making it the second most common cause of death after heart disease.
+Despite the tremendous progress in the field, cancer continues to be a global public health challenge, in 2020, there will be an estimated 1.8 million new cancer cases diagnosed and 606,520 cancer deaths in the United States, making it the second most common cause of death after heart disease.
 One of the challenges we face is that cancer comprises more than 200 different diseases.
-For many of the most commonly diagnosed cancers in the U.S.—including lung, prostate, ovarian, and colorectal cancer—incidence has been declining for more than a decade.
-However, incidence of other forms of cancer—including breast, renal, pancreatic, endometrial, liver, thyroid, childhood cancer, and leukemia—has been on the rise.
+For many of the most commonly diagnosed cancers in the U.S.—including lung, prostate, ovarian, renal, and colorectal cancer—incidence has been declining for more than a decade.
+However, incidence of other forms of cancer—including breast, renal, pancreatic, endometrial, liver, thyroid, and childhood cancer—has been on the rise.
 Incidence, diagnosis, access to treatment, and survival rates are also impacted by the cancer health disparities that exist in certain segments of the U.S. population, with older and underprivileged populations often witnessing higher incidences of cancer and mortality.

 After participating in this CME activity, physicians should be able to: